MIN-MINCERAFT/CommandBook/README.md

 ### How to use ?

-- Enter /commandbook or /커맨드북 in the chat window
+- Enter /commandbook in the chat window
-- 채팅창에 /commandbook 또는 /커맨드북 을 입력하세요

 ### Features